fuzzybuzzyboy/Chat/README.md

 - 1 Install the files.
 - 2 Run the server.
-- 3 Run both clients..
+- 3 Run as many clients you want.
+(1-however many you want)

 ## Help